-Kyle Busch not his usual dominant self at Bristol this time
+Kyle Busch Not His Usual Dominant Self at Bristol This Time

-Kyle Busch not his usual dominant self at Bristol this timeKyle Busch (18) gets past Austin Dillon during the NASCAR Cup Series auto race, Saturday, Aug.
-18, 2018, in Bristol, Tenn.
-(AP Photo/Wade Payne)

-BRISTOL, Tenn.
-(AP) -- Kyle Busch had cars strong enough to contend for his third sweep at Bristol Motor Speedway.
+BRISTOL, Tenn. — Kyle Busch had cars strong enough to contend for his third sweep at Bristol Motor Speedway.
 Instead, he had two eventful races and left the track without a win.

 Busch arrived at Bristol trying to add to his career 21 national victories on the bullring.
 He led the Xfinity Series race Friday before an early accident knocked him out.
 He faced even more ups and downs Saturday in the Cup race.